iglaweb/iglaweb.github.io/content/publication/journal-article_method_kash_2019/index.md

 publication: "*IEEE transactions on intelligent transportation systems, 21*(6)"
 publication_short: ""

-abstract: This paper presents a methodology and mobile application for driver monitoring, analysis, and recommendations based on detected unsafe driving behavior for accident prevention using a personal smartphone.
+abstract: "This paper presents a methodology and mobile application for driver monitoring, analysis, and recommendations based on detected unsafe driving behavior for accident prevention using a personal smartphone.
 For the driver behavior monitoring, the smartphone's cameras and built-in sensors (accelerometer, gyroscope, GPS, and microphone) are used.
 A developed methodology includes dangerous state classification, dangerous state detection, and a reference model.
 The methodology supports the following driver's online dangerous states: distraction and drowsiness as well as an offline dangerous state related to a high pulse rate.
-We implemented the system for Android smartphones and evaluated it with ten volunteers.
+We implemented the system for Android smartphones and evaluated it with ten volunteers."

 # Summary.
 An optional shortened abstract.
-summary: This paper presents a methodology and mobile application for driver monitoring, analysis, and recommendations based on detected unsafe driving behavior for accident prevention using a personal smartphone.
+summary: "This paper presents a methodology and mobile application for driver monitoring, analysis, and recommendations based on detected unsafe driving behavior for accident prevention using a personal smartphone."

 tags:
 - IEEE transactions on intelligent transportation systems